dappnode/DAppNodeDocs/docs/user/ethical-metrics/overview.md

 </details>

 <details>
-  <summary><strong>How can I unregister from the monitoring system?</strong></summary>
+    <summary><strong>How can I unregister from the Ethical Metrics monitoring system?</strong></summary>

-  Unregistering from the monitoring system is as easy as uninstalling the Ethical Metrics package.
-After uninstalling the package, you will no longer receive notifications, and we will no longer collect metrics from your dappnode.
+    <p><strong>1.
+Using the Dappnode Interface:</strong> For an active Dappnode, simply navigate to <a href="http://my.dappnode/system/notifications">System > Notifications</a> and toggle off <b>Ethical Metrics</b>.
+This will stop all notifications and halt metric collection from your Dappnode.
+As long as Ethical Metrics notifications are enabled in the Dappnode UI, your device remains registered in our monitoring system.</p>

+    <p><strong>2.
+For Inactive Dappnodes:</strong> If your Dappnode is no longer accessible, locate the <b>unregister link</b> in the welcome email you received upon registration.
+Keep in mind that using this method won't employ our IP hiding measures, but you can enhance security using tools like a VPN.
+Please keep in mind that if your DAppNode is still up and running with Ethical Metrics notifications turned on, it'll register again by itself.</p>

+    <p><strong>3.
+Manual Unregistration:</strong> Lost the welcome email?
+You can also unregister by inputting the following URL into your browser: <code>https://ethical-metrics.dappnode.io/unregister-from-email/?instance=<i>YOUR_INSTANCE</i>.onion%3A9090</code>.
+Make sure to replace <i>YOUR_INSTANCE</i> with the unique identifier for your Dappnode, excluding ".onion:9090".</p>

 </details>